-- 1. When an individual enrolled in, or on the waiting list for, State General Fund program and moves to another Case Management Agency's defined service area and wishes to transfer their State General Fund program, the following procedure shall be followed: - 2.
-All transfer activities outlined in 8.7202.M shall apply to State General Fund Programs. - a.
+- 1. When an individual enrolled in, or on the waiting list for, State General Fund program and moves to another Case Management Agency's defined service area and wishes to transfer their State General Fund program, the following procedure shall be followed: When an individual enrolled in, or on the waiting list for, State General Fund programs wishes to transfer from their existing Case Management Agency to a Case Management Agency outside their current defined service area, using State General Fund services, the following procedure shall be followed: - 2.
+All transfer activities outlined in 8.7202.M6.13 shall apply to State General Fund Programs. - a.
 The originating Case Management Agency shall send the State General Fund Individual Person-Centered Support Plan to the receiving Case Management Agency, where the receiving Case Management Agency shall determine if appropriate State General Fund funding is available or if the individual will need to be placed on a waiting list by reviewing the State General Fund Individual Person-Centered Support Plan in the Department's prescribed system.
-The receiving Case Management Agency decision of service availability will be communicated in the following way:
+The receiving Case Management Agency decision of service availability will be communicated in the following way: - b.
+The receiving Case Management Agency shall notify the individual seeking transfer of its decision by the individual's preferred method, no later than ten (10) business days from the date of the request; and - c.
+The receiving Case Management Agency shall notify the originating Case Management Agency CMA of its decision by U.S. Mail, phone call or email of its decision no later than ten (10) business days from the date of the request. - i.
+The decision shall clearly state: - 1) The receiving Case Management Agency's decision - 2).
+The basis of the decision; and - 3) The contact information of the assigned Case Manager or waiting list manager.\ - ii.
+The originating Case Management Agency shall contact the individual requesting the -transfer no more than 5 days from the date the decision was received to: - 1) Ensure the individual understands the decision; and

-- b.
-The receiving Case Management Agency shall notify the individual seeking transfer of its decision by the individual's preferred method, no later than ten (10) business days from the date of the request: and - c.
-The receiving Case Management Agency shall notify the originating Case Management Agency of its decision by U.S. Mail, phone call or email of its decision no later than ten (10) business days from the date of the request. - i.
-The decision shall clearly state: - 1) The receiving Case Management Agency's decision - 2) The basis of the decision; and - 3) The contact information of the assigned Case Manager or waiting list manager. - ii.
-The originating Case Management Agency shall contact the individual requesting the transfer no more than 5 days from the date the decision was received to: - 1) Ensure the individual understands the decision; and - 2) Support the individual in making a final decision about the transfer. - d.
-After the transfer, there shall be a transfer meeting in-person when possible, or by phone if geographic location or time does not permit, within fifteen (15) business days of when the notification of service determination is sent out by the receiving Case Management Agency.
+- 2) Support the individual in making a final decision about the transfer. - d.
+AfterIf the transfer is approved, there shall be a transfer meeting in-person when possible, or by phone if geographic location or time does not permit, within fifteen (15) business days of when the notification of service determination is sent out by the receiving Case Management Agency.
 The transfer meeting must include but is not limited to the transferring individual and the receiving Case Manager.
 Any additional attendees must be approved by the transferring individual. - e.
 The receiving Case Management Agency must ensure that: - i.
 The transferring individual meets his or her primary contact of the receiving Case Management Agency. - ii.
 The individual is informed of the date when Services and Supports will be transferred, when Services and Supports will be available, and the length of time the Supports and Services will be available. - iii.
-The receiving Case Management Agency Case Manager shall have an in-person meeting with the individual to review and update the Person-Centered Support Plan, prior to the Supports and Services being authorized.
+The receiving Case Management Agency Case Manager shall have an in-person meeting with the individual to review and update the State-SLS Individual Person-Centered Support Plan, prior to the Supports and Services being authorized.
 Upon Department approval, contact may be completed by the Case Manager at an alternate location, via the telephone or using virtual technology methods.
 Such approval may be granted for situations in which face-to-face meetings would pose a documented safety risk to the Case Manager or individual (e.g. natural disaster, pandemic, etc.).